Complete Gospel Tract Titles

 What Shall We Do?

-Servants of Jesus everywhere should strive together to uphold God's standard for marriage; yet, the sad truth is that many leaders among God's people promote these ungodly unions.
+Servants of Jesus everywhere should strive together to uphold God's standards for marriage; yet, the sad truth is that many leaders among God's people promote these ungodly unions.
 God has made it clear from Genesis to Revelation that marriage between His children and the unconverted displeases Him, but as it was in Israel long ago, misguided ministers are the principal culprits in this transgression (Ezra 9:2), and the river of tears continues to flow.
-The body of Christ needs men who are truly anointed of God, men who know God and, in humility and love, will maintain God's holy standard and keep themselves and their flocks from being unequally yoked in any way with this sin-sick and sin-loving world.
+The body of Christ needs men who are bold, men who know God and, in humility and love, will maintain God's holy standard and keep themselves and their flocks from being unequally yoked in any way with this sin-sick and sin-loving world.

 We are living in a time of gross spiritual darkness; nevertheless, the Star of divine truth has shined on our path to lead us to a comprehension of the truth.
 We are told by James, "The friendship of the world is enmity with God; whosoever therefore will be a friend of the world is the enemy of God" (Jas.
 4:4).
 Friendship usually precedes courtship, and courtship, marriage.
 My dear young believer, whom do you count as your friend?
 "Do not be deceived," wrote Paul, "bad companions corrupt good habits" (1Cor.
 15:33).